 Level 3: Office of Medicare Hearings and Appeals (OMHA) Decision

 Before requesting a decision from the OMHA, you must participate in a hearing before an Administrative Law Judge (ALJ).
 A hearing before an ALJ allows you to present your appeal to an impartial individual who will independently review your case information and hear your testimony before making a decision.
-ALJ hearings are typically held over the phone or video calls, but can be held in person with good reason.
+ALJ hearings typically take place over the phone or video calls, but can also be in person with good reason.
 It’s possible to request a decision from OMHA without holding a hearing by filling out a waiver form.
 If no hearing is held, either an ALJ or attorney adjudicator will issue a decision based on a review of the information in your appeal record.
 In order to obtain a review by the OMHA, the amount of your case must meet a minimum dollar amount.
 For 2020, the minimum amount is $170.

 If you disagree with the decision made by the ALJ or OMHA, you can file a request for a review from the Medicare Appeals Council.